 Paste the copied code on the terminal screen and save the file using the below commands.

 And press Ctrl + x (exit)

-Watchman is a tool used for watch files and record when they change.
-It is essential where you need Live reloading of apps when code changes.
+A Watchman is a tool used to watch files and record when they change.
+It is essential where we need Live reloading of apps when code changes.

 git clone https://github.com/facebook/watchman.git cd watchman git checkout v4.9.0 # the latest stable release ./autogen.sh ./configure make sudo make install